Derrick Adams

 Derrick Adams (born 1970) is an American visual and performance artist and curator.
 Much of Adams' work is centered around his Black identity, frequently referencing patterns, images, and themes of Black culture in America.
 Adams has additionally worked as a fine art professor, serving as a faculty member at Maryland Institute College of Art.

 Early life and education

 Derrick Adams was born in 1970 in Baltimore, Maryland.
-After a briefly teaching elementary school, Adams attended the Pratt Institute.
+After briefly teaching elementary school, Adams attended the Pratt Institute.
 Following his 1996 graduation, Adams earned his MFA from Columbia University, completing his degree in 2003.

 Career

 In 2016, Adams created an installation (titled Derrick Adams: THE HOLDOUT — A Social Sculpture with Curated Music Program) for the Aljira Center for Contemporary Art in Newark, NJ, that featured a large pyramid enclosing a broadcasting radio station.
 According to Adams, the pyramids in his work reference the long presence of Black culture and the cultural capital built by black people over history.

 Adams's 2016 show at Pioneer Works explored Black characters in popular culture.
 Titled Derrick Adams: ON, the exhibition included collages, sculptures, and lampshades that evoked characters from popular movies and TV shows like In Living Color and The Matrix.

 The Studio Museum in Harlem mounted Adams's 2017 exhibition Derrick Adams: Patrick Kelley, The Journey, in which the artist created mood boards for a proposed autobiography of the fashion designer Patrick Kelley, whose techniques with formal composition resonated with Adams in terms of the construction of identity.